Bhagsys/pwn.college_Bhagesh/Untangling Users.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+If a hacker gets their hands on a leaked /etc/shadow, they can start cracking passwords

 ## Using sudo
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+In this level, we will give you sudo access, and you will use it to read the flag.
+Nice and easy.

 ### Solve
 **Flag:** `pwn.college{Ibo8WyoNSNWajiV2ve8wDNRHs-a.QX4UDN1wyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+sudo cat the flag file

 ```hacker@users~using-sudo:~$ sudo cat /flag
 pwn.college{Ibo8WyoNSNWajiV2ve8wDNRHs-a.QX4UDN1wyM4kjNzEzW}